Pipeline

 Target: intracellular tau

-Key Data: At ASGCT 2024, Voyager presented data demonstrating that a single IV administration of a tau silencing gene therapy candidate in a mouse model expressing human tau resulted in dose-dependent increases in vector genomes and concomitant reductions in tau mRNA levels of up to 90%, which were associated with significant reductions (50-70%) in human tau protein levels across the brain.
+Key Data: At ADPD 2025, Voyager presented data demonstrating that a single IV administration of a tau silencing gene therapy candidate in a non-human primate (NHP) model was well-tolerated and resulted in dose-dependent reductions of tau mRNA levels (44%-73%) and tau protein levels (27%-55%) across the brain.

 Status: IND anticipated in 2026